-- Maintain an ideal Reconstruction budget share of around 75% and Restoration share of at least 5%.
-Aim for a Rehabilitation budget of about 20% - Clearly establish a dedicated budget for Pavement Management activities, with a recommended annual budget of \$1.4 Million - Maintain Overall Network Average CityPCI above 70/100 or consider a Hybrid goal of 60 for Local Streets and 80 for Collectors
+- of about 20%

+► Maintain Overall Network Average CityPCI above 70/100 or consider a Hybrid goal of 60 for Local Streets and 80 for Collectors

 6.5.2.
 "Living Documents"

 Another important part of this performance tracking and goal-setting is to renew this plan as physical, fiscal, and political conditions change.
 HRG recommends that Pavement Management Plans act as "Living Documents" that grow with cities and adapt to their needs by regular updates and changes.
 By default, for most agencies this will mean renewing the plan every 2-4 years, complete with new pavement condition data.